Growing Vanilla Bean Plants

-So in Australia we are looking at far North Queensland, or a Hothouse.
 However…. if you are keen, give it a go, just remember warmth, humidity, strong filtered light.

 These plants can be grown from stem cuttings that are a good size, 40cm as a minimum, you first need to ensure that the cutting will have at least two growing nodes that will be above the soil level when you plant the cutting.

 As these are a climbing plant they will need some support, so if you are growing in a container install a tall trellis to act as a climbing frame.

 If we look at the natural growing conditions we gat a good idea of care requirements.
 The grow is low lying forested areas from Mexico to Brazil, so warmth and moisture are essential.
 In the natural environment they use trees as support.

 Cuttings are usually stored in a plastic bag for a few weeks in a cool position, however some home gardeners plant immediately and some dip the lower section in a honey solution to improve strike rates.

 You will notice that some flowers just fall off after a few days, this is usually because they have not been pollinated.
 Hand pollination is an option, use a small paintbrush.

 - Use a cymbidium orchid pine bark with 40 % good quality potting mix.

 - Dot not over-pot, keep the plants almost root bound.